EricLBuehler/mistral.rs/docs/CHAT_TOK.md

 # Chat templates and tokenizer customization

 ## Chat templates
 Mistral.rs attempts to automatically load a chat template from the `tokenizer_config.json` file.
 This enables high flexibility across instruction-tuned models and ensures accurate chat templating.
 However, if the `chat_template` field is missing, then a JINJA chat template should be provided.
 The JINJA chat template may use `messages`, `add_generation_prompt`, `bos_token`, `eos_token`, and `unk_token` as inputs.

-Some chat templates are provided [here](chat_templates), and it is easy to modify or create others.
+We provide some chat templates [here](../chat_templates/), and it is easy to modify or create others to customize chat template behavior.

 For example, to use the `chatml` template, `--chat-template` is specified *before* the model architecture.
 For example: